DAVENJAGI/Utibu_health/README.md

 ## Prescriptions Screen
 * A prescription page to allow patients see drugs available to them.
+* This will ensure that only drugs prescribes to the patient can be viewed by the patient, with their availability.
+This is to prevent abuse of drugs.
 ![Prescriptions Screen](/pics/prescriptions.jpeg)

 ## Appointment Screen